diyasheokand18/house_price_prediction/README.md

 # 📖 Project Overview

-**HomeValue AI** is a Machine Learning-based web application that predicts the estimated price of a house based on user inputs such as the number of bedrooms, bathrooms, living area, lot area, floors, waterfront, view, and house condition.
+**prive_vision_ AI** is a Machine Learning-based web application that predicts the estimated price of a house based on user inputs such as the number of bedrooms, bathrooms, living area, lot area, floors, waterfront, view, and house condition.

 The prediction model is developed using the **Random Forest Regression Algorithm** and deployed through **Streamlit**, providing users with a fast, simple, and interactive interface.